Homebound or Nursing Home Visits

-Parishioners who are unable to get to Mass due to illness or incapacity may request a Minister of Care to visit and bring Communion.
+Parishioners who are unable to attend Mass due to illness or incapacity may request a Minister of Care to visit and bring Communion.
 Those seriously impaired by sickness or old age may also request the Sacrament of the Anointing of the Sick.
-Please call the Parish Office.
-Also, please inform the office if you or a loved one is transferred to an area nursing home so that the parish can keep in contact.
+Please call the Parish Office with your request.
+Also, please inform the office if you or a loved one has transferred to an area nursing home so that the parish can keep in contact.

-In the event of the death of a parishioner the Funeral Home will contact the parish.
-One of the Pastoral Associates will meet with the family to arrange the date/time of services and provide materials for planning the Funeral Liturgy.
+In the event of the death of a parishioner, the funeral home will contact the parish.
+One of the pastoral associates will meet with the family to arrange the date/time of services and to provide materials for planning the Funeral Liturgy.
 The Church offers the following types of services:

-An annulment is a declaration by the Catholic Church that after careful investigation, flaws were discovered in the relationship that prevented it from becoming a marriage, as the Church understands marriage.
+An annulment is a declaration by the Catholic Church that after careful investigation, flaws were discovered in a relationship that prevented it from becoming a marriage (as the Church understands marriage).
 According to Catholic teaching, marriage is a permanent partnership of a man and a woman.
-Because a marriage lasts “until death do us part,” no one can enter into a second permanent partnership while his or her first spouse is living unless an annulment has been granted.
+Because a marriage lasts “until death do us part”, no one can enter into a second permanent partnership while his or her first spouse is living unless an annulment has been granted.
 Pamphlets explaining the Annulment process are available at all of our parishes, free of charge.
-Sr. Toni serves as a Field Advocate for the Marriage Tribunal and can assist anyone who wishes to petition for an annulment.
+Sr. Toni serves as a field advocate for the Marriage Tribunal and can assist anyone who wishes to petition for an annulment.
 Contact the Quad-Parish office.
 All contacts are confidential.